rxi/lume/README.md

 -- Returns either "cat" or "dog" with "cat" being twice as likely to be chosen.
 ```

+### lume.isarray(x)
+Returns `true` if `x` is an array -- the value is assumed to be an array if it
+is a table which contains a value at the index `1`.
+This function is used
+internally and can be overridden if you wish to use a different method to detect
+arrays.

 ### lume.push(t, ...)
 Pushes all the given values to the end of the table `t` and returns the pushed
 values.
 Nil values are ignored.